HappySeaFox/sail/FAQ.md

 ## Does SAIL support static linking?

-No. You're able to build `libsail` statically, however SAIL plugins are still standalone dynamically loaded files.
+No. You're able to build `libsail` statically, however SAIL codecs are still standalone dynamically loaded files.

 ## I have questions, issues, or proposals